chenh19/lab/oligo designing.md

 - PE3b is not practical in many cases.
 Therefore, this tutorial only focuses on PE3
 - The secondary gRNAs should be 40-90 bp away from the edited site
 - The secondary gRNAs only has T7 promoter, spacer, and scaffold, and don't have RT and PBS.
 They will only introduce a nick  and will not introduce any sequence changes
-- An example of pegRNA designing:
+- A complete example of pegRNA designing:
 ![](fig/oligo-43.png)